 Last year, I posted on the Perils of Online Site Reviews for the first time.
-The post was triggered by my then-recent discovery that the website used globally by more or less all of us to assess hotels and restaurants at the places we travel to also covers “attractions”.
-My – admittedly somewhat morbid – curiosity had led me to explore the “terrible” reviews of some of our – and our guests’ – favourites among the sites and museums we visit on our expert-led tours in Italy, Greece and Turkey.
-The humour – because that’s what all of this is about – resides in the sometimes astonishing disconnect between what we see, experience and share about those places and what others – apparently – see in them, or fail to see.
+The post was triggered by my then-recent discovery that the website used globally by more or less all of us to assess hotels and restaurants at the places we travel to also covers "attractions".
+My - admittedly somewhat morbid - curiosity had led me to explore the "terrible" reviews of some of our - and our guests' - favourites among the sites and museums we visit on our expert-led tours in Europe.
+The humour - because that's what all of this is about - resides in the sometimes astonishing disconnect between what we see, experience and share about those places and what others - apparently - see in them, or fail to see.

 Well, I've kept up with that, and there is more.